Meba21/Landing-Page-Project-4-Udacity/README.md

 This project is for Udacity's Front End Nanodegree program.

 ## 1. The project file Structure
- Css
+- Css
-- styles.css
+ styles.css
- index.html
+ -index.html
- js
+- js
-- app.js
+app.js
-  README.md
+ - README.md
 ## 2. Table of Contents
 * HTML and CSS  from Udacity's startup project provided by Udacity
 * use Dom to generate a nav-bar